 If you are currently researching schools, you want to read our guide to getting into a good school in the UAE.

-Internationally qualified school inspectors pay on site visits to every private school in Dubai to rate the school on key questions such as:
+Internationally qualified school inspectors pay on site visits to every private school in Dubai (after a settling in period for new schools) to rate it on key questions such as: